matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### AssetManager.filterMergedJavaScripts
 _Defined in [Piwik/AssetManager](https://github.com/piwik/piwik/blob/master/core/AssetManager.php) in line [393](https://github.com/piwik/piwik/blob/master/core/AssetManager.php#L393)_

-Triggered after all JavaScript files Piwik uses are minified and merged into a single file, but before the merged JavaScript is written to disk.
+Triggered after all the JavaScript files Piwik uses are minified and merged into a single file, but before the merged JavaScript is written to disk.
 Plugins can use this event to modify merged JavaScript or do something else with it.

 Callback Signature: